 Skills for Life

-The college believes that the personal development of young people is essential to their health, safety and achievement as individuals within society.
-As such, Skills for Life lessons aim to provide students with the skills and knowledge that will help them to become well rounded individuals, well equipped for life in modern society and furnished with the skills that employers find most attractive.
+The college believes that the personal development of young people is essential to their health, safety, understanding of relationships and society, and achievement as individuals within society.
+As such, Skills for Life lessons aim to provide students with the skills and knowledge that will help them to become well rounded individuals, well equipped for life in modern society.

 Years 7 - 11